Villa Giulia (Ventotene)

-Villa Giulia is a ancient Roman imperial villa or palace on the north tip of the island of Ventotene (ancient name: Pandateria) which lies between the Campania and Lazio regions of Italy.
+Villa Giulia is an ancient Roman imperial villa or palace on the north tip of the island of Ventotene (ancient name: Pandateria) which lies between the Campania and Lazio regions of Italy.

 The huge villa complex of over 3,000 m2 area included thermae (thermal baths), terraces, gardens, an exedra and aqueducts.

 History

 Emperor Augustus had this villa built in the early part of his reign as a summer palace.
 Its maritime climate was pleasant and the land was flatter than nearby islands, making construction easier.

-It became known as Villa Giulia as it was the place of exile of Augustus’s daughter Julia the Elder in 2 BC, as a reaction to her excessive adultery.
+It became known as Villa Giulia as it was the place of exile of Augustus's daughter Julia the Elder in 2 BC, as a reaction to her excessive adultery.
 Ventotene, like all the Pontine Islands, was exclusively owned by the Emperor; he could therefore easily keep an eye on her.
 Augustus had two villas on the island; Julia was probably sent to the one located on the Punta d'Eolo, on the north of the island, with all the facilities of an imperial retreat.

 Later, in 29 AD, emperor Tiberius banished Augustus' granddaughter Agrippina the Elder, who perished, probably of malnutrition, in 33 AD.
 After Agrippina the Elder's son Caligula became emperor in 37 AD, he went to Ventotene to collect her remains and reverently brought them back to Rome.
 Her youngest daughter, Julia Livilla, was exiled here twice: the first time by her brother Caligula for plotting to depose him, and the second time by her uncle, the emperor Claudius, at the instigation of his wife, Messalina, in 41 AD.

 Sometime later, Julia Livilla was discreetly starved to death and her remains probably brought back to Rome when her older sister Agrippina the Younger became influential as Claudius' wife.
 Another distinguished lady of the Julio-Claudian dynasty, Claudia Octavia, who was the first wife of the emperor Nero, was banished to Ventotene in 62 AD and then executed on his orders.

 This is also the island to where emperor Vespasian banished his granddaughter Flavia Domitilla.

 Over the centuries, the villa has been subject to systematic plundering and senseless excavations that destroyed many of the walls.
 Extraction of tuff in tunnels on the shore caused edges of the villa above to collapse.